qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/lessons-learned.md

 * One problem we encountered was copy/paste from the clipboard does not work between the remote desktop and the user's local desktop environment.
-In order to get around this limitation, workshop participants resorted to using a text file for transfering text between the remote and local desktop environments.
+In order to get around this limitation, workshop participants resorted to using a text file for transferring text between the remote and local desktop environments.
 For example, if a user wanted to move text from their local desktop to the CryoCloud desktop environment, they would save that text to a file (e.g., `copy.txt`) and then transfer that file to CryoCloud (either by